jackjliew/ai-openscale/cloud-tutorial-adv.md

   ![New Notebook Form](images/new_notebook_name2a.png)

-- In the **Select runtime** section, choose a Python 3.5 with Spark option:
+- In the **Select runtime** section, choose the latest Python with Spark option:

 - Click **Create Notebook**.